csev/dj4e-market/README.md

 other than the default.

-Once this is done reload your web application and navigate to your application and verify the name in the top menu has chaged.
+Once this is done reload your web application and navigate to your application and verify the name in the top menu has changed.

 Testing your Application
 ------------------------